Sustainable Finance Summit

 Anne-Marie Monette

-Managing Director, Financial Markets, Sustainable Finance, National Bank of Canada
+Managing Director, Sustainable Finance, National Bank Financial Markets (NBF)

 Anne-Marie Monette is a Managing Director in the Sustainable Finance team at National Bank Financial Markets (NBF), where she plays a key role in establishing connectivity with the financial community across the country and contributes to several strategic workstreams.
 In her role, she supports NBF’s clients in sustainable finance transactions structuring and provides strategic advisory services on sustainability positioning and practices.